diaskevin/25_AI/README.md

 # 24_AI

+2024
+Validated tell me the story of Red Ridinghood, then in the syle of: Trump, Margret Thatcher Validated on AWS_event2024 use of Bedrock with with LLM agents (Llama), EC2 instrance and S3 data with US Fedreal quarter docs (Modality-Text Input Output)
+Validated with Krystyna: Drawn a Spitfire over Dover on a sunny day with flying pigs Validated Expert on Automation Testing with programming domain knowledge: Redo this project using Python language bings instead of Java
+Validated Expert on Automation Testing with programming domain knowledge: Redo this project using Page Object Model (return library of 'clickable objects' and 'latency parameterisation')
+Validate Expert pension and Tax domain Krystyna Validate Expert medical domain knowledge Emily Validate Expert aeronaughtical domain Jamie

 CH24 Validate AI using AWS_Bedrock with with LLM agents (Llama: as per AWS event day 2024)
 						 Verify Review of https://d1.awsstatic.com/psc-digital/2024/gc-a4ind/gen-ai-mi-ebook/future-of-manufacturing-with-generative-AI.pdf
 						 Verify Review of https://pages.awscloud.com/global-ln-gc-a4ind-gen-ai-mi-ebook-confirmation.html?gc-language=en-gb&aliId=eyJpIjoiTEFFK1NRRVwvWVpZbDJmTlQiLCJ0IjoiQndoR0RROGt4SlB3MTB6THlnTyt4dz09In0%253D